orbeon/orbeon-forms-doc/form-runner/component/yesno-input.md

 ## What it does

 The `fr:yesno-input` component displays a simple choice between "Yes" and "No".
-It stores a value of `true` when selected and `false` when deselected.
+It stores a value of `true` when "Yes" is selected and `false` when "No" is selected.

 ![Appearance](images/xbl-yesno-input.png)